Mining EL Bases with Adaptable Role Depth: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Prof. Sebastian Rudolf for contributing with the examples in Figure~\ref{f:exfinitebases}.
+Ozaki is supported by the Research Council of Norway, project number 316022.
+Guimar\~{a}es is supported by the ERC project LOPRE (819416), led by Prof. Saket Saurabh.
 Parts of this work have been done in the context of CEDAS (Center for Data Science, University of Bergen, Norway).
 This work was supported by the Free University of Bozen-Bolzano, Italy, under the project PACO.

 \ifappendix